ovh/docs/pages/cloud/storage/highperf-sse/guide.es-es.md

 Using server-side encryption with customer-provided encryption keys (SSE-C) allows you to set your own encryption keys.

-When you upload an object, S3 High Performance uses the encryption key you provide to apply AES-256 encryption to your data.
+When you upload an object, S3 Object Storage uses the encryption key you provide to apply AES-256 encryption to your data.
 When you retrieve an object, you must provide the same encryption key as part of your request.
-S3 High Performance first verifies that the encryption key you provided matches and then decrypts the object before returning the object data to you.
+S3 Object Storage first verifies that the encryption key you provided matches and then decrypts the object before returning the object data to you.

 **This guide explains how to encrypt your server-side objects with SSE-C.**

 > [!warning]
 >
-> S3 High Performance does not store the encryption key you provide.
+> S3 Object Storage does not store the encryption key you provide.
 That means if you lose the encryption key, you lose the object.
 The only thing left to do is to delete it.
 >

 ## Requirements